liveart/slate/source/includes/_configuration.md

 checkTextFXThrottle | type: milliseconds.
 A delay in events for typing text, before LiveArt will trigger the server script to obtain new image for certain raster effect. | 400 minDPU | Set this property to show warning message if user will size raster image more than safe dimensions to meet suggested print quality standarts.
 Also this feature requires `editableArea` and `editableAreaUnits` (see Product Location Object) for each product location to use this feature (for correct unit/pixel ratio).
 Warning message is configured in html ('*#dpu-exceeded-popup*').
 If user ignores such warning and continues design editing - on Place Order will be fired additional pop-up.
 Also may be re-defined for certain products (see Product Object). | 0 showUploadedColorsDialog | Defines whether to show after image upload pop-up with colors choises for uploaded image (default palette and 'Process Colors' checkbox).
 If value == `false` uploaded images are treated as 'Process Colors' | true fitProductImage | If `true` — product images are fitted and centered in the canvas.
-Small product images are only centered.
-Editable Area coordinates are still binded to canvas dimensions (not product image)<br>_Added to v0.10.5_ | false enableSnapGuides | If `true` — enabling snapping objects while dragging to another objects, editable area center or sides.
+Small product images are only centered.<br>Note: also please take into account  _fitEditableArea_ property.<br>_Added to v0.10.5_ | false fitEditableArea | If `true` —  process *product.location.editableArea* and *product.location.clipRect* in coordinate system of product image<br>Before _v0.10.27_: Editable Area coordinates were always binded to canvas dimensions (not product image).<br>_Added to v0.10.27_ | false enableSnapGuides | If `true` — enabling snapping objects while dragging to another objects, editable area center or sides.
 Also helps to set object's rotation angle to 0°, 90°, 180°, and 270°<br>_Added to v0.10.17_  | true showSuitableProductColorize | If `true` — show only actual Current Locations colorizable areas.<br> (e.g. on "Back" location - show only colors from this location)<br>If `false` — on each location show all colorizable areas list.
 Works only with multicolor product<br>_Added to v0.10.25_ | false